Yankees lefty James Paxton has back surgery, out 3-4 months

-Paxton was examined by three doctors, who said the issue could resolve itself.

-“They all came to the same conclusion: No, no, no,” Cashman recalled.

-But Paxton did not get better and finally had the operation Wednesday.
-He is expected to be sidelined until May or June.
+New York Yankees left-hander James Paxton had back surgery Wednesday and is expected to be sidelined until May or June.

 New York said Dr. Andrew Dossett in Dallas performed a microscopic lumbar discectomy, in which a herniated disk is repaired, and removed a peridiscal cyst.
-The Yankees estimated Paxton will be able to start throwing in about six weeks and could pitch in a major league game in three-to-four months.
+The Yankees estimated Paxton’s timeline to pitch in a major league game is three to four months.

 ”Things always happen, so the more arms you have the better,” Montgomery said Monday at the Yankees’ minor league complex in Tampa, Florida. ”I’ve got to be ready.”